hashicorp/terraform-provider-awscc/docs/data-sources/kms_key.md

 ### Read-Only

 - `arn` (String)
-- `description` (String) A description of the CMK.
-Use a description that helps you to distinguish this CMK from others in the account, such as its intended use.
+- `description` (String) A description of the AWS KMS key.
+Use a description that helps you to distinguish this AWS KMS key from others in the account, such as its intended use.
-- `enable_key_rotation` (Boolean) Enables automatic rotation of the key material for the specified customer master key (CMK).
+- `enable_key_rotation` (Boolean) Enables automatic rotation of the key material for the specified AWS KMS key.
 By default, automation key rotation is not enabled.
-- `enabled` (Boolean) Specifies whether the customer master key (CMK) is enabled.
-Disabled CMKs cannot be used in cryptographic operations.
+- `enabled` (Boolean) Specifies whether the AWS KMS key is enabled.
+Disabled AWS KMS keys cannot be used in cryptographic operations.
 - `key_id` (String)
-- `key_policy` (String) The key policy that authorizes use of the CMK.
+- `key_policy` (String) The key policy that authorizes use of the AWS KMS key.
 The key policy must observe the following rules.
-- `key_spec` (String) Specifies the type of CMK to create.
+- `key_spec` (String) Specifies the type of AWS KMS key to create.
 The default value is SYMMETRIC_DEFAULT.
-This property is required only for asymmetric CMKs.
-You can't change the KeySpec value after the CMK is created.
+This property is required only for asymmetric AWS KMS keys.
+You can't change the KeySpec value after the AWS KMS key is created.
-- `key_usage` (String) Determines the cryptographic operations for which you can use the CMK.
+- `key_usage` (String) Determines the cryptographic operations for which you can use the AWS KMS key.
 The default value is ENCRYPT_DECRYPT.
-This property is required only for asymmetric CMKs.
-You can't change the KeyUsage value after the CMK is created.
+This property is required only for asymmetric AWS KMS keys.
+You can't change the KeyUsage value after the AWS KMS key is created.
-- `multi_region` (Boolean) Specifies whether the CMK should be Multi-Region.
-You can't change the MultiRegion value after the CMK is created.
+- `multi_region` (Boolean) Specifies whether the AWS KMS key should be Multi-Region.
+You can't change the MultiRegion value after the AWS KMS key is created.
-- `pending_window_in_days` (Number) Specifies the number of days in the waiting period before AWS KMS deletes a CMK that has been removed from a CloudFormation stack.
+- `pending_window_in_days` (Number) Specifies the number of days in the waiting period before AWS KMS deletes an AWS KMS key that has been removed from a CloudFormation stack.
 Enter a value between 7 and 30 days.
 The default value is 30 days.
 - `tags` (Attributes Set) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))

 <a id="nestedatt--tags"></a>